ljedrz/pea2pea/README.md

 * **Malicious Payloads / Fuzzing:** The strict separation of the `Reading` protocol means that malformed packets or garbage data are rejected at the codec level, instantly dropping the offender before application logic is touched.
 * **Resource Limits:** Hard caps on connection counts prevent bad actors from monopolizing your node's resources.

+For the security policy, see [SECURITY.md](SECURITY.md).

 > **Challenge:** We invite you to try and break a `pea2pea`-powered node.
 Point your favorite stress-testing tool (like `hping3` or a custom fuzzer) at it; the node will hold its ground.

 ---

 ### 🌀 Chaos Testing

-`pea2pea` has been subjected to extensive adversarial stress testing: long runs of maximally hostile concurrent churn, designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.
+`pea2pea` is routinely subjected to extensive adversarial stress testing: long runs of maximally hostile concurrent churn, designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.